countable-web/open-source-corporation/engineering/JENKINS.md

    ```

    2. Create a Node

    In Jenkins, click Build Executor Status -> New Node.
 Give this node a name and select Permanent Agent.
    The configuration required for a Node can be easily grabbed from previous Nodes.
 Refer back to these existing
    nodes to get a sense of what configuration is needed.
+This node is now what wil be used to deploy project of your choice.

 ## Discussion on Usage of Jenkins